microsoft/api-guidelines/graph/deltas.md

 1. Know more changes must be enumerated.
 1. Query the next changes.

-When querying the the public nextLink, the AGS will decode the nextLink (value of \$skiptoken query parameter) that was provided by the workload and provide the decoded value as a query parameter named `nextLink` to the workload when forwarding the request.
+When querying the public nextLink, the AGS will relay the nextLink (value of \$skiptoken query parameter) that was provided by the workload and provide the value as a query parameter named `nextLink` to the workload when forwarding the request.

 When all changes are enumerated, a @odata.deltaLink property should be attached to the response object.